jav-ed/phd_Thesis_Writing/2_Wr/1_Chapters/5_Final/0_Discus.typ

 // ------------------------------- 4_Beam_Opti ------------------------------ //
 *@chap_4_4 -*
-The analysis of structural methods suitable for optimization framework integration examined beam modeling and detailed #gls("fem") analysis.
+This section evaluated beam modeling and detailed #gls("fem") analysis as potential methods for integration into the optimization framework.
 Considering computational efficiency, implementation requirements, educational benefits, open-source availability, and particularly the early developmental stage of #glspl("swith"), beam modeling emerged as the appropriate choice.
 Subsequently, it was demonstrated how the beam model solver could be integrated within an optimization framework to answer questions relevant for #gls("ld") through #glspl("lie") for experimental structural testing.

 // --------------------------- optimiaztion cases --------------------------- //
+// TODO should be in past tense?
 *@chap_4_5_0 to @chap_4_5_3 -*
 This investigation presents a systematic optimization approach for #gls("ld"), establishing methodologies for determining optimal #gls("lie") configurations in structural testing applications.
 The strategic selection and placement of #glspl("lie") can significantly influence both testing quality and economic efficiency in static structural evaluation procedures.